CLI Reference

 Flag Description Default

---class A|B|C Evidence quality class.
-C
+--class A|B|C [DEPRECATED] Legacy evidence quality class.
+Prefer --trust.

 --evaluator <handle> GitHub username of the person submitting this evidence. whoami handle